 When you open a box of Harry & David Royal Riviera Pears, you know you’ve unwrapped something extraordinary.
 These pears are beautiful, all perfectly packed and lined up, snuggled tight in their box.
 A presentation like this may resemble one in the produce section of your grocery store.
 These pears are sun-kissed with flawless skin and exceptional size.
 And every box has one wrapped in gold.

 The tradition of wrapping pears in gold started back in 1934.
-When Brothers Harry and David Rosenberg started sending residents of the East Coast with delicious pears as holiday gifts, they knew an extra touch was needed to convey the royalty of this decadent fruit.
+When brothers Harry and David Rosenberg started sending residents on the East Coast delicious pears as holiday gifts, they knew an extra touch was needed to convey the royalty of this decadent fruit.
 So in each box, one pear was wrapped in shining gold foil, turning what may seem like a beautiful pear at first glance into a treat fit for a king (they are Royal Riviera Pears after all).

 These buttery, juicy pears quickly became a holiday tradition for families across America.
 Even though the pears were sweet, succulent, and better than most found in a grocery store, it was that one gold pear that created a celebration in every household.